jonasmcferreira/adventures/docs/grim/classes.md

 | 9     |                  | Wrath of the Divine |
 | 10    | +1 to WIS        | Ascension           |

-- **Divine Insight (Grim Die Required):** Spend a Grim Die to cast *detect evil and good* or *detect magic* without expending a spell slot.
+- **Divine Insight:** Spend a Grim Die to cast *detect evil and good* or *detect magic* without expending a spell slot.
-- **Sacred Ward (Grim Die Required):** Use a Grim Die as a reaction to impose disadvantage on an attack roll made against you or an ally within 30 feet.
+- **Sacred Ward:** Use a Grim Die as a reaction to impose disadvantage on an attack roll made against you or an ally within 30 feet.
-- **Blessing of Might (Grim Die Required):** Spend a Grim Die to touch a creature, granting it a bonus to its next attack roll or saving throw equal to your Wisdom modifier.
+- **Blessing of Might:** Spend a Grim Die to touch a creature, granting it a bonus to its next attack roll or saving throw equal to your Wisdom modifier.
-- **Spirit Guardian (Grim Die Required):** Use a Grim Die to summon a spirit that protects you and your allies in a 15-foot radius for 10 minutes, dealing radiant damage to enemies that start their turn in the area.
+- **Spirit Guardian:** Use a Grim Die to summon a spirit that protects you and your allies in a 15-foot radius for 10 minutes, dealing radiant damage to enemies that start their turn in the area.
-- **Beacon of Hope (Grim Die Required):** Spend a Grim Die to cast *beacon of hope* without expending a spell slot, affecting all allies within 30 feet.
+- **Beacon of Hope:** Spend a Grim Die to cast *beacon of hope* without expending a spell slot, affecting all allies within 30 feet.
-- **Celestial Command (Grim Die Required):** Use a Grim Die to compel a celestial being to aid you in battle for 1 minute once per long rest.
+- **Celestial Command:** Use a Grim Die to compel a celestial being to aid you in battle for 1 minute once per long rest.
-- **Divine Protection (Grim Die Required):** Spend a Grim Die to grant yourself or an ally within 60 feet a protective shield that absorbs damage equal to your level + your Wisdom modifier.
+- **Divine Protection:** Spend a Grim Die to grant yourself or an ally within 60 feet a protective shield that absorbs damage equal to your level + your Wisdom modifier.
-- **Holy Avenger (Grim Die Required):** Use a Grim Die to imbue a weapon with divine energy for 1 minute, making it act as a +1 weapon that deals an extra 2d6 radiant damage on a hit.
+- **Holy Avenger:** Use a Grim Die to imbue a weapon with divine energy for 1 minute, making it act as a +1 weapon that deals an extra 2d6 radiant damage on a hit.
-- **Wrath of the Divine (Grim Die Required):** Spend a Grim Die to unleash a wave of divine energy in a 30-foot radius.
+- **Wrath of the Divine:** Spend a Grim Die to unleash a wave of divine energy in a 30-foot radius.
 Enemies within the area must make a Wisdom saving throw or be stunned until the end of your next turn.
-- **Ascension (Grim Die Required):** Use a Grim Die to temporarily ascend to a higher plane of existence, gaining resistance to all damage and the ability to cast spells without expending spell slots for 1 minute once per long rest.
+- **Ascension:** Use a Grim Die to temporarily ascend to a higher plane of existence, gaining resistance to all damage and the ability to cast spells without expending spell slots for 1 minute once per long rest.